Media & Communication BA (Hons)

 Careers

-Recent Media and Communications graduates are working as cinema managers, film education officers, BBC radio reporters, local and magazine journalists, academic proof-readers, screen writers, and independent international filmmakers.
+Recent Media and Communications graduates are working as film education officers, BBC radio reporters, local and magazine journalists, academic proof-readers, screen writers, independent filmmakers, and in the public sector.

-More generally, you will have gained a degree which will have provided both a broad base of learning about media and the opportunity to develop specific areas of specialism in news media or visual communication, such as film.
-Alongside classroom work, you will have embraced the many opportunities offered by Hope to enhance your skills and knowledge –masterclasses with leading radio and newspaper journalists and creative practitioners, and the Film Society – each combining to help ensure a graduate ready to make their mark on the industry.
+More generally, you will have gained a degree which will have provided both a broad base of learning about media and the opportunity to develop specific areas of specialism in news media and digital and social media communication.
+Alongside classroom work, you will have embraced the many opportunities offered by Hope to enhance your skills and knowledge –masterclasses with leading radio and newspaper journalists and creative practitioners – each combining to help ensure a graduate ready to make their mark on the industry.

 Enhancement opportunities